Paddy Power Cheltenham offer: Get up to £50 in free bets for the festival

 Why bet on Cheltenham with Paddy Power?

-Paddy Power offer better odds on many of the week’s most popular bets.
+Paddy Power offers better odds on many of the week’s most popular bets.
 Customers enjoy access to market best price on favourites and other leading runners at Prestbury Park.

 More ways to bet means more ways to win, and Paddy Power members have choices at their fingertips.
 Each race has several betting markets and specials, including yes/no on the favourite to win.

 Watch every race free with the Paddy Power live streaming tab.
-If you are a member of this bookie, you will enjoy a HD-quality live stream.
+If you are a member of this bookie, you will enjoy an HD-quality live stream.

 Paddy Power Cheltenham offers for existing customers

 We’re sure you’ll agree the Paddy Power welcome bonus is worth having, and your share is just a click away.
 But there’s more good news.
-This online sportsbook offer deals, including price boosts, and an enhanced each-way to all members.
+This online sportsbook offers deals, including price boosts, and an enhanced each way to all members.
 Here are the best of what’s available.

 Best odds guaranteed